R-Vessel-X/SlicerRVXLiverSegmentation/Paper/paper.md

 # Future works

-We first would like to integrate advanced deep learning models for liver and hepatic vessels segmentation [@Affane2021-MDPI] into our `RVXLiverSegmentation` plug-in, in order to provide automatic reconstrutions that can be then edited by the user with the other tools proposed in the plug-in and in `3D Slicer`.
+We first would like to integrate advanced deep learning models for liver and hepatic vessels segmentation [@Affane2021-MDPI] into our `RVXLiverSegmentation` plug-in, in order to provide automatic reconstructions that can be then edited by the user with the other tools proposed in the plug-in and in `3D Slicer`.
 Another important work concerns the VMTK module, which needs more adaptations for MRI processing.
 As an example, the Frangi filter is employed as a pre-processing step (as a vascular enhancement algorithm), while other approaches could be opted instead [@Lamy2020-ICPR].
 Finally, a more complete evaluation protocol will be conducted with our plug-in, compared to commercial solutions, by taking into account larger patient cohorts.

 # Acknowledgements